 The Fund seeks to achieve its investment objectives by investing primarily in convertible securities (including investment grade, noninvestment grade, low-rated and/or unrated securities) of corporate issuers globally.
 The Fund may also invest in other securities, such as common or preferred stocks and non-convertible debt securities (including investment grade, non-investment grade, low rated and/or unrated securities).
 The Fund may continue to hold securities subsequent to issuer default.
 A convertible security is generally a debt security or preferred stock that may be converted within a specified period of time into common stock of the same or a different issuer.
 By investing in convertible securities, the Fund seeks the opportunity to participate in the capital appreciation of underlying stocks, while at the same time relying on the fixed income aspect of the convertible securities to provide current income and reduced price volatility.
 The Fund may also utilise certain financial derivative instruments for currency hedging, efficient portfolio management and/or investment purposes.
 These financial derivative instruments may be either dealt on Regulated Markets or over-the-counter, and may include, inter alia, forwards and cross forwards as well as options.
-The Fund may, through the use of financial derivative instruments, hold covered short positions provided that the long positions held by the Fund are sufficiently liquid to cover, at any time, its obligations resulting from its short positions.
+The Fund are sufficiently liquid to cover, at any time, its obligations resulting from its short positions.
 The Fund may also invest in securities or structured products (such as equity-linked securities) where the security is linked to or derives its value from another security or is linked to assets or currencies of any country.
 The Fund may also invest up to 10% of its net assets in securities in default and up to 10% of its net assets in units of UCITS and other UCIs.